ianastafeva/Epigene_labs/Epigene_labs/software-challenge/README_ answers.md

 ###### Answers:

-Improvement 1: A function that allows the user to find a gene based on the name of the gene set and the name of the gene
+Improvement 1: A function that allows the user to find a gene based on a title of a geneset and its name

 To do this in main.py: